Skip to main content

 Foliage Description

-Glossy dark green, star-shaped with 5-7 sharply pointed lobes, 4-7 inches (10-18 cm) across; turns yellow, orange, scarlet, burgundy, and purple in fall — multiple colors frequently appear simultaneously on a single tree
+glossy dark green; star-shaped with 5-7 sharply pointed lobes, 4-7 inches (10-18 cm) across; turns yellow, orange, scarlet, burgundy, and purple in fall, with multiple colors frequently appearing on a single tree at the same time

 Growing Conditions